 Details and additional information of the results of the Central Big Sioux River Watershed Assessment Project can be found in the Final Report and associated TMDL reports.
+Reports from the North-Central Big Sioux River/ Oakwood

-Visit the Department of Natural Resources webpage at the following address: https://danr.sd.gov/Conservation/WatershedProtection/ReportsPublications.aspx for additional information.
+Lakes Watershed Assessment Project are also available.
+For additional information visit the Department of Agriculture & Natural Resources webpage https://danr.sd.gov/#Big%20Sioux at this address.